roseeDuMatin/flutter_lessons/README.md

 # Flutter Lessons

-## Exercise 1 : Our first application and the MaterialApp widget
+## Lesson 1 : Our first application and the MaterialApp widget

 In this lesson we are going to speak about:
 * runApp method